mgurley/inav/README.md

 The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern University Biomedical Informatics Center](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.

+For questions or inquiries about the application, please contact <a href="mailto:m-gurley@northwestern.edu">Michael Gurley</a> at the Northwestern University Biomedical Informatics Center.
+The Inflection Navigaotr released under the MIT license

 # Technical Architecture

 The Inflection Navigator is a hybrid application composed of the following components: